RaymundoZa/FrontEnd_BreakToy/README.md

 The app will be available at: http://localhost:8080

 Make sure the backend is running on http://localhost:9090

+---

 ### 🔄 API Integration

 This frontend connects to a REST API built with Spring Boot.
 All API calls are handled using Axios via the methods in src/api/products.ts.

+---

 ### 📊 Metrics

 We use Chart.js to display:

-Total stock per category
+- Total stock per category
-Average price per category
+- Average price per category
 These charts are automatically updated when product data changes.

+---

 ### 📦 Deployment

 This project is built with Vite, making it easy to deploy to:

-GitHub Pages
+- GitHub Pages
-Netlify / Vercel
+- Netlify / Vercel
-Docker container (with NGINX)
+- Docker container (with NGINX)

+---

+## 👨‍💻 Author

+Raymundo Daniel Zamora Juárez

+Encora SPARK Program · 2025